 Table of content

 Product management metrics have more or less the same function.
 They help to monitor how your product is doing: is it growing or falling, what affects positively, what negatively.
-It's a must to have such a dashboard with metrics when you start any business.
+It's a must to have a dashboard filled with such metrics when you start any business.

 In this article, I'll zoom in on the metrics to measure product success for startups.
 We'll talk about why product metrics are important, look over 2 stages of startup development: pre-launch and post-launch, and set the metrics for each.
 There's a lot to cover, so let's dig deeper.